vallenassteffano-a11y/sirv-covid-peru/README.md

 - `active_cases_peru.csv` — 37 active-case observations (Worldometer)
 - `vaccinations_peru.csv` — 91 days of daily second-dose administrations (Peruvian Ministry of Health)
+- `vaccination_fit.png` — Excel trendline used to derive the degree-5 polynomial v(t)
+  fed into the simulation as the vaccination rate

 Initial conditions come from Peru's National Institute of Statistics (N = 33,350,300), Worldometer case counts, and reported Pfizer/Sinopharm efficacy rates.